friends168888/Car-Type-Recognition/README.md

 ## Dataset

-We use the Cars Dataset, which contains 16,185 images of 196 classes of cars.
-The data is split into 8,144 training images and 8,041 testing images, where each class has been split roughly in a 50-50 split.
+We use Tainwan's used cars Dataset from used cars website(e.g. 8891, Hotcar...), which contains 225,546 images of 142 classes of cars.
+The data is split into 180,436 training images and 45,100 testing images, where each class has been split roughly in a 80-20 split.

  ![image](https://github.com/foamliu/Car-Recognition-PyTorch/raw/master/images/random.jpg)